 - A “true” pound cake will have a golden crust.
 Some purists believe that to be the best part!
 Your goal is not to have a light cake exterior.

 I don’t recommend using low-fat cream cheese or low-fat buttermilk in this cream cheese pound cake recipe.
 It is a beautifully decadent cake and not worth it to potentially change the flavor and texture.

-If you would prefer to make this in loaf pans, simply divide the batter between 2 pans and bake for 1 hour to 1 hour and 30 minutes.
+If you would prefer to make this in loaf pans, simply divide the batter between 2 pans and bake for 60-80 minutes.
 Start checking at the 1-hour mark.
 You want an inserted toothpick to be removed with a couple of crumbs, but no wet batter.

 - 1 package (8-ounce) cream cheese, room temperature